Sunday, November 10, 2024

 A few years ago, I drew some objections for insisting on some subtle nuances in the discussion of Trump and fascism.
 At the time, Trump was, in my estimation, more properly characterized as protofascist, albeit one who did preach fascism.
 If one takes seriously what he says, that's what it is.
 It's a lot harder to justify those distinctions in the face of what Trump has said and done over time.
 The sort of things I've described in this article stretch back to Trump's very first campaign appearance in 2015, when his description of Mexicans as rapists and criminals (and his insistence that the government of Mexico was engaged in a conspiracy to ship such elements into the U.S.) instantly made him the Republican front-runner, but it has gotten much worse in recent years, and it's the thing to which commentators--both responsible, informed ones speaking in good faith and others--are responding when they call Trump a "fascist" or a "threat to democracy."

 That order is significant.
 Intelligent, informed people didn't start calling Trump a "fascist" as some empty epithet, as so often happens in our degraded political discourse.
 It was because he preached and, increasingly, practiced fascism.
-If liberal democrats--of both the conservative and liberal Democratic, Republican and everything else varieties--argue fascism isn't a legitimate political exercise, fascism, by its very nature, rejects their form of government and disqualified them.
+If liberal democrats--of both the conservative and liberal Democratic, Republican and everything else varieties--argue fascism isn't a legitimate political exercise, fascism, by its very nature, rejects their form of government and disqualifies them.
 Regarding fascism, history charges us with one mission: Never Again.
 We often do a pretty poor job at seeing to that but it would be a complete abrogation of our obligation to our history if, when faced with fascism, people of good conscience chose to ignore it, rather than to speak out and to resist its progress.
 It would also be insane.

 That brings us to, well...